BetterWayElectronics/secure-wireguard-implementation/README.md

 ![](media/dnscryptgood.jpg)

 Now run `sudo dnscrypt-proxy -resolve google.com` if this succeeded you are good to go!
+If it didn't you probably didn't listen to me when I said restart, so go ahead and `sudo reboot`.

 Feel free to make a final confirmation test of the DNS by running `nslookup -q=A whoami.akamai.net` and looking at the respondant IP, thats your DNS.
-You can also go to `www.dnsleaktest.com` on your client device to see which server/s you're using.
+Once you have wireguard setup can also go to `www.dnsleaktest.com` on your client device to see which server/s you're using.

+Don't have nslookup? `sudo apt install dnstools`, you will likely need this in the future anyhow.

 Another test you can do for the client side is to simply stop the DNSCrypt service, if websites timeout - its working!